Ghostboy007/Metacrafters/readme.md

 ### Executing the program

-1. Open [https://gitpod.io/(https://jeffryanpol-soliditysta-bmmtpapmg0g.ws-us114.gitpod.io/)]and create a Gitpod workspace
+1. Open [https://gitpod.io/(https://jeffryanpol-soliditysta-bmmtpapmg0g.ws-us114.gitpod.io/)] and create a Gitpod workspace
 2. Wait for npm to install Truffle (if the installation did not start automatically, enter `npm install -g truffle` on the terminal)
 3. Start the Truffle console by entering `truffle develop` on the terminal
 4. Enter `compile` and then `migrate` on the terminal